-This is intuitive because chains allows the firms to appear in the blocking set only once therefore they rule out fewer possible blocks.
-Figure \ref{fig:relationship} summarizes the relationships between various stability concepts in general contract networks.
-Set-stable and strongly trail-stable outcomes may not exist and they are only equivalent under the Laws of Aggregate Demand and Supply as Example 1 in \citet{HaKoNiOsWe:14} shows.
+Figure \ref{fig:relationship} summarizes the relationships between various solution concepts in general trading networks that we have established in this paper.
+Stable and chain-stable outcomes may not exist even under full substitutability and they are not equivalent without the additional LAD/LAS assumption (see Example 1 in \citealp{HaKoNiOsWe:14}).